Dvaccarella/IT-Service-Desk-Dashboard/README.md

 *   **Technician Performance Analysis:** A central chart visualizes the current open workload for each technician, broken down by ticket priority.
 This allows for quick identification of workload balance and high-impact contributors.
 *   **Interactive Filtering:** The dashboard is fully interactive.
 Clicking on a technician or using the global filters allows a manager or technician to dynamically drill down into the data to explore specific trends and performance metrics.
 *   **Satisfaction & Trend Analysis:** A dual-axis chart tracks customer satisfaction scores against ticket volume over time, providing key insights into how workload and efficiency might impact customer perception.

 ---

+### Dashboard Reasoning and Future Changes

+*   **Workload Distribution:** The data reveals that certain technicians consistently manage a higher volume of high-priority tickets, which may be an indication for management to review the workload for each team member.

+*   **Satisfaction Scores:** Some IT Technicians seem to be struggling in certain months with obtaining a high satisfaction score.
+For example, Peter Jones received a 2.00 average satisfaction score for the month of July, prompting a management review to determine the cause.

+*   **Future Enhancements:**
+    1. Once I feel more comfortable with Python scripting, the next planned step for this dashboard is to create a Python script using the Pandas library to fully automate the ETL process.
+This would allow the dashboard to be refreshed on a daily schedule without manually pulling data from the database.
+    2. Additionally, I would like to migrate the database from the local SQLite file to a dedicated MySQL server.
+This would make the data pipeline more scalable and robust, simulating a true production environment where multiple applications might need access to the data.

+---